Duo Administration - User Enrollment & Account Management

 -

-When you are done adding and configuring policy settings, click Create Policy to save the settings.
+When you finish adding and configuring policy settings, click Create Policy to save the settings.

 Apply an Enrollment Policy to a Group